orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-27-testing-for-the-existence-of-controller-middleware-in-laravel-without-invoking-them.md

 }
 ```

 That's it!
-Now we can test for the existence of middlewares without actually invoking the controllers.
+Now we can test for the existence of middleware without actually invoking the controllers.
 This is a great way to make sure that your controllers are properly protected without writing repetitive test cases.

-This is especially important when you are using middlewares from Laravel itself or third-party packages.
+This is especially important when you are using middleware from Laravel itself or third-party packages.
-You shouldn't be testing those middlewares' actual behavior, but assume that they are already unit tested, and you should only test that they are assigned to the controller that we use.
+You shouldn't be testing those middleware's actual behavior, but assume that they are already unit tested, and you should only test that they are assigned to the controller that we use.

-Of course, this approach also assumes that you are already unit-testing your application's custom middlewares.
+Of course, this approach also assumes that you are already unit-testing your application's custom middleware.
 For example, if `role:editor` is a custom middleware, you should cover them with unit tests too.

 Happy testing!